eclipse-cyclonedds/cyclonedds/src/docs/dev/designs.md

 the fact that people can find it and read it.
 Therefore, the documentation should be in a non-propriatary, well supported format.
-Since most repository managers, GitHub included, support rendering Markdown on the fly and it is easy to write and read in any text editor, it seems like a very good choice.
+Since most repository managers, GitHub included, support rendering Markdown on the fly and it is easy to write and read in any text editor, it seems like a good choice.

 The added benefit of on the fly rendering in GitHub makes that the source is also the artifact, which allows any contributer to consult up-to-date